Rewards and Recognition

 - Exemplary effort or achievement in the core areas of our people, processes, infrastructure and community.

-Professional and academic staff, as well as titleholders have the opportunity to be formally recognised for exceptional contributions through the Vice-Chancellor’s Awards for Outstanding Achievement.
-Further information and nomination forms are available through the VC’s Awards webpage.
+Professional and academic staff, as well as titleholders have the opportunity to be formally recognised for exceptional contributions through the University’s Awards for Outstanding Achievement.
+Further information and nomination forms are available through the University Awards webpage.

 Academic staff members are eligible to apply for promotion when they believe they have achieved and can demonstrate quality of performance appropriate to the level sought